petrelharp/pyslim/docs/tutorial.md

 In msprime, we will pass in a {class}`msprime.RateMap`, which requires two things:

-- ``position:``: A list of n+1 positions, starting at 0, and ending in the sequence length over which the RateMap will apply.
+- ``position``: A list of n+1 positions, starting at 0, and ending in the sequence length over which the RateMap will apply.
 - ``rate``: A list of n positive rates that apply between each position.

 So, msprime needs a vector of positions that is 1 longer than what you give SLiM,